 - 1. Observe and report planthopper population on 10 hills/entry at 10 days interval from 60 days onwards till 10 days before harvest.
 Report number of BPH and WBPH/hill separately. - 2.
 Report number of dead and surviving plants per variety first at the time of hopper burn in any of the test varieties followed by another observation prior to harvest. - 3.
-If hopper burn is not observed despite high PH population, record percent tiller mortality in 5 random hills per entry.
+If hopper burn is not observed despite high PH population, record percent tiller mortality in 5 random hills per entry. - 4.
+Report overall damage on 0-9 scale for each entry as described below.

 0 No damage.
 1 Slight yellowing of a few plants 3 Leaves partially yellow but with no hopperburn.
-5 Leaves with pronounced yellowing and some stunting or wilting and 10 -25% of plants 5 with hopper burn, remaining plants severely stunted.
+5 Leaves with pronounced yellowing and some stunting or wilting and 10 -25% of plants 3 with hopper burn, remaining plants severely stunted.
 7 More than half of the plants wilting or with hopper burn, remaining plants severely stunted.
 9 All plants dead.